ronioncloud/w10install/README.md

 - Provide an automated and unattended Windows 10 installation
 - Remove Microsoft's Windows 10 telemetry (as far as possible)
-- Remove other annyoing Microsoft "gimmicks" (for e.g.: Hello screen)
+- Remove other annyoing Microsoft "gimmicks" (for e.g.: "Hello" screen)
 - Keep the installation *stable* (save install files to your local disk)
 - Install the system OFFLINE (aka "airgapped")
 - Install 3rd party software automatically